Why use UNFO

 There is currently no specific treatment for metatarsus adductus (MTA), leading to a certain amount of confusion over when and how to treat MTA in infants.

-There is no doubt that most of complications and surgical interventions can be avoided by adequate treatment in the first months of infant life.
+There is no doubt that most complications and surgical interventions can be avoided by adequate treatment in the first months of an infant’s life.